dibakar721304/recipe-manager/HELP.md

 ## Model design

-RecipeDAO object is created with name, ingredients, food category, servings, search text.
+Recipe object is created with name, ingredients, food category, servings, search text.
 The food category is created as enum to increase compile-time checking and one extra type "UNKNOWN" is added for demo and testing.
 The requirement says to have search for "VEG" recipes.
 An enum is well suited for food type/category since these are pre-defined constants and will not be of many types
 As per design, it is easy to add other food categories quite easily.